SiegfriedEhret/beulogue/README.md

 - `beulogue help` to show the help.
 - `beulogue version` to the the version.
 Amazing !

+Possible flags:

+- `-nb` or `--no-base`: will use an empty `base` instead of the one given in the configuration file.

 Protip: some basic templates just for you !
 Please go to:

 - [bitbucket](https://bitbucket.org/siegfriedehret/beulogue-templates/)